Halsu/halsu-plugins-for-streaming/README.md

 | Version 0.4.0 |

 A light wrap and directional edge relighting tool for compositing keyed footage, or other material with an alpha channel.
-Simulates light bouncing from the background onto the foreground subject, creating natural-looking integration.
+Simulates light bouncing from the background onto the foreground subject, creating a more natural-looking integration.
 Features custom wrap colors, directional lighting with surface detail analysis, multiple blend modes, and an erosion-based defringe algorithm for cleaning up color fringing / matte lines on transparent edges.

 ![Halsu Relightwrap](docs/images/Halsu_Relightwrap_01.jpg)